k13gomez/vim-fireplace-easy/README.md

 Place the cursor over a Clojure symbol and run the `K` command.
 Fireplace will display the documentation for that symbol.

 Place the cursor over a Clojure symbol and run the `[d` command.
 Fireplace will display the source for that symbol.

+## Custom command key bindings

+- Run the `,tt` command to toggle NERDTree in all tabs.
+- Run the `,ff` command to toggle NERDTree focus.
+- Run the `,repl` command to open a new REPL session.
+- Run the `,aa` command to alternate between test and implementation.
+- Run the `,ee` command to evaluate the entire file in the current REPL session.

 # What's Next?